rtorres2020/Machine-Learning-/README.md

 Which model had the best recall score?

-The naive random oversampling had the highest score at .86
+The nsmote oversampling had the highest score at .86

 Which model had the best geometric mean score?

+THe smote oversampling : .79